Book a call with admissions

 Understanding the phases of SSRI withdrawal is important for those who are considering coming off of an antidepressant.
 The process of tapering off an SSRI can be a long and difficult journey, but it is important to understand the phases of SSRI withdrawal so that you can make an informed decision about how to safely come off of the medication and avoid SSRI discontinuation syndrome.
 Be sure to consult with a psychiatrist before making the decision to discontinue taking an SSRI.

-If you or someone you know is considering quitting an SSRI or is struggling with discontinuation symptoms, be sure to seek help from a mental health professional and consider alternative treatments for depression:
+If you or someone you know is considering quitting an SSRI or is struggling with discontinuation symptoms, be sure to seek help from a mental health professional and consider alternative treatments for depression.

-TMS therapy is an FDA-approved treatment for depression that’s non-invasive, non-medication, and can be twice as effective as traditional antidepressants.
+Transcranial magnetic stimulation (TMS) therapy is an FDA-approved treatment for depression that’s non-invasive, non-medication, and can be twice as effective as traditional antidepressants.
 TMS uses magnetic pulses to directly stimulate the areas of the brain responsible for mood regulation.
 It’s considered safe and well-tolerated, with fewer reported side effects compared to antidepressant medications.

 • • Get in touch • •